Portfolio Studies

 To learn more, contact: Email Nargis Rahmanfard (Lead CSO for EDGI)

-Summary: The GLAD Study is a project set up to explore genetic risk factors in individuals who have suffered with or been diagnosed with depression and/or anxiety.
-The GLAD Study is a way for those who have experienced depression and/or anxiety to join the NIHR Mental Health BioResource.
+Summary: The GLAD Study is exploring genetic risk factors in individuals who have suffered with or been diagnosed with depression and/or anxiety.
+The GLAD Study is currently the largest study focussing on Anxiety/depression and is a way for those who have experienced the conditions to join the NIHR Mental Health BioResource.
 The NIHR BioResource is a national initiative where the aim is to collect genetic and clinical data from volunteers to build up a central library of information about people’s health.
-The project will explore genetic and environmental factors associated with risk for depression and anxiety disorders in the UK, to understand these common disorders and help develop better treatments.
+The project will explore genetic and environmental risk factors associated with depression and anxiety disorders in the UK, to better understand these common disorders and help develop better treatments.

 Inclusion/Exclusion Criteria: